BBBalls/hillside_hermitage_archive/_posts/2023-08-28-essay-Anigha-Sila_is_Samadhi.md

-“impulses” in the most general sense, even without classifying it into a particular hindrance, and learns to *neither act* out of that impulse *nor* prevent it from being where it is (a subtler way of acting out of it), then the entire *domain* of unwholesome, the domain of *kamma* and thus all suffering and adversity, can be surmounted one day.
+“impulses” in the most general sense, even without classifying it into a particular hindrance, and learns to *neither act* out of that impulse *nor* prevent it from being where it is (a subtler way of acting out of it), then the entire *domain* of unwholesome, the domain of *kamma *and thus all suffering and adversity*, *can be surmounted one day.
 And this is the same principle that virtue is based upon—one does not accept the impulse to act out, nor does one prevent it from arising.

-This “enduring” of mental pressure (*with the right perspective*, not just “mindless bearing”) that is required to abandon the five hindrances is the common thread to *jhāna* and Nibbāna, which would have to culminate in the latter eventually when paired with correct views and instructions.
-This is how Right Composure *factually* inclines the mind towards Nibbāna.[^40] Nibbāna is not about discovering a hidden experiential truth through an esoteric revelation or experience, but about perfect immovability, and thus *peace*, in the face of anything that can arise in one’s experience.
+This “enduring” of mental pressure (*with the right perspective*, not just “mindless bearing”) that is required to abandon the five hindrances is the common thread to* jhāna* and Nibbāna, which would have to culminate in the latter eventually when paired with correct views and instructions.
+This is how Right Composure *factually *inclines the mind towards Nibbāna.[^40] Nibbāna is not about discovering a hidden experiential truth through an esoteric revelation or experience, but about perfect immovability, and thus *peace,* in the face of anything that can arise in one’s experience.
 And with this, lust, aversion and delusion, and the fetters of self-view, conceit and ignorance are destroyed, because their *raison d’être* is gone—the constant, futile